cherinejoseph/STIG-Implementation-Remediations-Win10/README.md

 To identify which vulnerabilities needed remediation, I performed a vulnerability scan using Tenable.
 This scan helped pinpoint specific **STIG violations** and highlighted areas of non-compliance within the system.
 Each identified vulnerability directly corresponds to a **STIG ID**, which I have addressed in this repository with remediation scripts and manual fix instructions.

-Below is an example screenshot of the **Tenable vulnerability scan results**, showing the specific STIG violations that needed remediation:
+Below is an screenshot of the **Tenable vulnerability scan results**, showing the specific STIG violations that needed remediation:

 ![Tenable Vulnerability Scan Results](https://github.com/cherinejoseph/STIG-Implementation-Remediations-Win10/blob/main/tenable-scan-WN10AU000500.png)